We received an email as below from Janet Tivy in Nov 2018 asking about her uncle and aunt who used to live in Harston.

 Running Beechcroft school

-Memories of two of Celia’s ex pupils tell of how she ran her school.
+Memories of three of Celia’s ex pupils tell of how she ran her school.

 Janet Bennett (nee Hill) recalls: The village school took children from 5-15 years of age (some rather rough boys) and outside ‘earth closets’ so my parents decided I should go to a little private school across the road ‘Beechcroft’ (117 High St ) run by Mrs Celia Kendon.
 Her husband Frank, was editor of The Cambridge University Press.